Lisha-Xu/freeCodeCamp-frontEnd/README.md

 ### c.
 Product Landing page
 Use HTML and CSS to contribute a product landing page —— Animal crossing.
 Set navigation to jump inside the page.
 Use flex and grid to layout.
-Use iframe to contain video. check the email format.
+Use iframe to contain video.
+Check the email format.

 ![image](https://github.com/Lisha-Xu/freeCodeCamp-frontEnd/blob/master/HTML_CSS/image/ProductLanding.png)